Candidate Conversations on KSAL

-With the 2024 elections less than two weeks away, KSAL Radio is spending time with several candidates running for office.
-On Friday, the Morning News Extra focused on the congressional race for the Big First District.
+With the 2024 elections less than one week away, KSAL Radio is spending time with several candidates running for office.
+On Wednesday, the Morning News Extra focused on the race for a seat on the Saline County Commission in District 2.

-Republican Congressman Tracey Mann was unable to join us for the forum, but Democrat candidate Paul Buskirk was live over the phone to discuss issues facing Kansas’ Big First.
+Republican Annie Grevas and Republican write-in candidate Kathleen Malone Crouch fielded questions on topics that ranged from what to do with several aging public buildings to the flexibility of commission meetings.

+The August primary was decided by a margin of just 17-votes, with Republican Annie Grevas declared the winner over Republican Kathleen Malone Crouch.
+Malone Crouch then applied for and was granted write-in status, but her name does not appear on the ballot.

 Listen to the entire interview on the audio file below.
 Commercial content has been removed from the recording.